julelang/manual/src/maintenance/performance-tuning-and-tips.md

 ## Extending Types with Strict Type Aliases

 You can use strict type aliases to extend existing types and add some additional features.
-This is also something that will help in making related types available with traits if they don't support to do this.
+This is also something that will help in making related types available with traits if they don't support doing this.

 For example:
 ```jule